A-C-A-F/Resume-Selector/README.md

 # Resume-Selector
-Resume Selector Using Naive Bayes Classifier
+Resume Selector Using Naïve Bayes Classifier

 In this project, we will build a naive based model to predict whether given resume text is flagged or not.
 Simply put, if the resume is flagged, that means that the applicant is invited to interview.